Listen to our Safeguarding Matters podcasts

 Episode 4: What is the Mental Capacity Act?

-In this episode of Safeguarding Matters, Laura Thorpe talks to ACT’s safeguarding adults lead Lisa Curtis about the MCA.
+In this episode of Safeguarding Matters, Laura Thorpe talks to Ann Craft Trust’s safeguarding adults lead Lisa Curtis about the MCA.
 They talk about the key principles of the act, and who it applies to.
 They also discuss more detailed aspects of the MCA, such as lasting powers of attorney and the need for the “least restrictive” option in every decision.

 -